davidtedfordholt/TransPOL/README.md

 Strategic aim
 --------------

->Minning the spatial temporal characteristics of transportation data to predict the future transportation status.
-And updating the saptial temporal characteristics with newly observed data.
+>Mining the spatial temporal characteristics of transportation data to predict the future transportation status.
+And updating the spatial temporal characteristics with newly observed data.

 Tasks and challenges
 --------------